Edvard Beneš: Expulsion of the Germans and the Hungarians

 Beneš opposed the presence of Germans in the liberated republic.
-Believing that vigilante justice would be less divisive than trials, upon his arrival in Prague on 10 May, he called for the "liquidation of Germans and Hungarians" in the "interest of a united national state of Czechs and Slovaks."
+Believing that vigilante justice would be less divisive than trials, upon his arrival in Prague on 10 May, he called for the "liquidation" of Germans and Hungarians in the "interest of a united national state of Czechs and Slovaks."
 As part of the Košice programme, Germans in the Sudetenland and Hungarians in Slovakia were to be expelled.

-The Beneš decrees (officially called "Decrees of the President of the Republic"), among other things, expropriated the property of citizens of German and Hungarian ethnicity and facilitated Article 12 of the Potsdam Agreement by laying down a national legal framework for the loss of citizenship and the expropriation of about three million Germans and Hungarians.
+The Beneš decrees (officially called "Decrees of the President of the Republic"), among other things, illegally expropriated the property of citizens of German and Hungarian ethnicity and then laid down a national legal framework for the loss of citizenship and the expropriations of about three million Germans, and Hungarians.
 However, Beneš's plans for expelling the Hungarian minority from Slovakia caused tensions with Hungary, whose coalition government was likewise leaning towards the Soviet Union, and ultimately objections from Moscow ended the expulsion of the Hungarians shortly after it had begun.
-In contrast, the Soviets had no objections to the expulsions of the Sudeten Germans, and the Czechoslovak authorities continued to expel the Sudeten Germans pursuant to the Potsdam Agreement until only a negligible number of Germans remained in the Sudetenland.
+In contrast, the Soviets had no objections to the Expulsion of Germans from Czechoslovakia, and the Czechoslovak authorities continued to expel the Sudeten Germans they said pursuant to the Potsdam Agreement.
+That, however, was not the case as they failed to follow the directions of Article 12 of the Potsdam Protocols which said estimates had to be provided to the Allied Control Commission beforehand (they were not), and that all populations had to be treated in and orderly and humane way.
+The opposite occurred in Czechoslovakia.
+Only a negligible number of Germans remained in the Sudetenland.

 On 15 March 1946, SS Obergruppenführer Karl Hermann Frank went on trial in Prague for war crimes.
 Beneš ensured that Frank's trial received maximum publicity, being broadcast live on state radio, and statements from Frank's interrogations being leaked to the press.
 On the stand, Frank remained a defiant Nazi, snarling insults at his Czech prosecutors, saying the Czechs were still Untermenschen ("sub-humans") as far he was concerned, and only expressing regret that he did not kill more Czechs when he had the chance.
 After Frank's conviction, he was publicly hanged before thousands of cheering people outside of Pankrác Prison on 22 May 1946.
 As Frank was a Sudeten German, the political purpose of his trial was to symbolize to the world what Beneš called the "collective criminality" of the Sudeten Germans, which thus justified their expulsions.
 The historian Mary Heimann wrote that though Frank was indeed guilty of war crimes and treason, his trial was used for a political purpose, namely to illustrate the collective criminality of the Sudeten Germans to the world.